 - Andy Doyle — Director of STA bikes

-- Rob Humphreys — Author for Rough Guides (London, Scotland, Prague, Vienna +)
+- Rob Humphreys — Author for Rough Guides (London, Scotland, Prague, Vienna +) and Blue badge guide

 - Cary Bazalgette – Freelance media specialist (ex Head of Education at BFI)